Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Utilities/Tree.md

 * `contents::Dict{N,D}`: the tree's (node,data) pairs
 * `parent::Dict{N,N}`: records of the parent of each of the tree's nodes
-* `children::Dict{N,Vector{N}}`: records of the children of each of the tree's nodes As above, the first lazy way is to include this struct with the special attribute name `:TREECORE` in your concrete subtype.
+* `children::Dict{N,Vector{N}}`: records of the children of each of the tree's nodes As above, the first lazy way is to include this struct with the special name `:TREECORE` in your concrete subtype as the **last** attribute.
 This process can be even lazier, in that we provide a macro [`@tree`](@ref) to decorate your "raw" struct automatically, e.g.
 ```@repl tree
 @tree struct SimpleSubTree end
 @tree struct SubTreeWithTreeParameters end {N<:AbstractString,D<:Number}